Time (magazine): Cover logo replaced by "Vote" logo

-The November 2, 2020, issue of the U.S. edition of the magazine was the first time that the cover logo "TIME" was not used.
-The cover of that issue used the word "VOTE" as a replacement logo, along with artwork by Shepard Fairey of a voter wearing a pandemic face mask, accompanied by information on how to vote.
+The November 2, 2020, issue of the U.S. edition of the magazine, published the day before the 2020 United States presidential election, was the first time that the cover logo "TIME" was not used.
+The cover of that issue used the word "VOTE" as a replacement logo, along with artwork by Shepard Fairey of a voter wearing a pandemic face mask.
+The issue included information on how to vote safely during the ongoing COVID-19 pandemic in the United States.
 The magazine's editor-in-chief and CEO Edward Felsenthal explained this decision for a one-time cover logo change as a "rare moment, one that will separate history into before and after for generations".

+Spin-offs

 Time for Kids

-Time for Kids is a division magazine of Time that is especially published for children and is mainly distributed in classrooms.
+Time for Kids is a division magazine of Time that is specially published for children and is mainly distributed in classrooms.
 TFK contains some national news, a "Cartoon of the Week", and a variety of articles concerning popular culture.
 An annual issue concerning the environment is distributed near the end of the U.S. school term.
 The publication rarely exceeds ten pages front and back.